 •Farmers Markets.
 The Richmond area offers many weekly outdoor farmers markets where these individual vendors sell their produce, meats, and many other products.
 And when you buy it straight from the person who grew it, you know it’s as fresh as possible.
 Many local markets carry organic produce and meats.
 No middle man, means savings for you.

 •FREE Stuff for kids.
-There are many FREE activities you can do in Richmond with your kids in the summer from participating in your local library’s summer reading program to cooling down in pools and splash pad.
+There are many FREE activities you can do in Richmond with your kids in the summer from participating in your local library’s summer reading program to cooling down in pools and splash pads.

 •Local museums – History, nature and art are on view in Richmond’s many museums, many have with free admission.
 Many have online materials for virtual learning.